MariusB5/spacebase_cadet/README.md

 # platformer_tutorial

-A simple *Godot Engine 4* 2D platformer videogame based on a tutorial by [CocoCode](https://www.youtube.com/@CocoCode).
+A simple 2D platformer videogame in *Godot Engine 4* based on a tutorial by [CocoCode](https://www.youtube.com/@CocoCode).